SpeedKillsx/K8S-Simple-web-application/README.md

 # kub-first

-A beginner-friendly Kubernetes project to help you get started with container orchestration.
+A beginner-friendly Kubernetes project to help you get started with container orchestration using Minikube.

 ## Features